weierophinney/apigility-3hr-tutorial/exercise3/README.md

-# Exercise 2: Books service
+# Exercise 3: Validation

-Starting with the code in /exercise2, add a REST service called Books to the Bookshelf API on the endpoint /books that lists all the books.
+Starting with the code in /exercise3, add fields to the Users and Books REST services.

-## Things to note:

-* Inject `XTilDone\Lists\TableGatewayMapper` into the `ListsResource` class (via local factory classes & the `ListsResourceFactory`)
-* Helpful code in `exercise2/_exercise_files`
+Bonus points for documenting them too!

+## Validation rules

+* All fields are required.
+* User fields:
+    * Username is an email address with a maximum of 255 characters
+    * Password is a minimum of 8 characters
+    * Name has a maximum of 255 characters
+* Book fields:
+    * Title has a maximum of 255 characters
+    * Author has a maximum of 255 characters and may not contain HTML
+    * isbn is a 13 character ISBN